toporny/beijing_angular_component/README.md

 # task challenge

-angular component for show and sort medals
+angular component for show all athletic medalists from the 2008 Beijing Olympics.

 ### Installation